ScienceTogether/sciencetogether.github.io/_posts/2017-03-11-SciTogSummary.md

 tools I created a cloud logo (shown in the image) with size weighted by their mentions.
-On the good vs bad comments received about email they could be classified as being popular, easy to use, you control its management and it is free as good things whereas the complains grouped into thinks like they are a source of spam, it's easy to get unmanageable threads, its misuse (attachments, meaningless subject lines, ...) and popularity.
+On the good vs bad comments received about email they could be classified as being popular, easy to use, you control its management and it is free as good things whereas the complains grouped into things like they are a source of spam, it's easy to get unmanageable threads, its misuse (attachments, meaningless subject lines, ...) and popularity.